 The armed conflict between Imperial Japan and the Republic of China was triggered by protests against the Japanese invasion of Manchuria.

 It resulted in close to 20,000 civilian deaths and lasted until May 5th 1932, when a ceasefire agreement was signed.

-The perplexing thing is that at least three more photos of the same street corner exist, which are nearly identical to the first four.
+The perplexing thing is that at least three more photos of the same street corner exist, which are nearly identical to the first five.